sayedhfatimi/the-contemplative-path-posts/2025-09-19-investing-vs-trading-two-paths-through-the-market/post.md

 Scalping is the most extreme form of trading.
 It involves opening and closing positions within seconds or minutes, aiming to capture the smallest possible price movements.
 A scalper might place dozens or even hundreds of trades in a single session.

-The scalper is not concerned with the “story” of the market.
+The scalper is not concerned with the "story" of the market.
 They care about order books, spreads, liquidity pools, and millisecond reactions.
 In crypto, this often means living inside perpetual futures markets with deep liquidity.
 In equities or forex, it means working at the speed of electronic trading.

 The edge lies in precision.
 Even the slightest hesitation can turn a winning scalp into a loss.
 And because profits per trade are small, costs matter: transaction fees, slippage, and spreads can easily overwhelm gains if execution is sloppy.